-In anticipation of summer and some possible weekend escapes, I’ve started to dream of some of the best places to visit in California.
-For as many adventures had around the state, there are still so many destinations I’ve yet to discover.
+These are the best places to visit in California.
 California is home to truly everything — a stunning coastline, national parks, and incredible cities.

 Whether it’s for a weekend of hiking in a national park like Lassen Volcanic National Park or a long drive up the Pacific Coast Highway to a coastal town, I have my eyes set on being outdoors.
 These outdoor destinations are what makes California such a special state and I can’t wait to discover more of them.